EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 fastest way to know whether your `useFetch` really aborts, really re-runs on a getter, and really keeps `loading` straight when a request is cancelled.

-Every workshop README ends with a **Definition of Done** — a checklist of criteria you can verify yourself (a command that exits 0, something observable in the browser, a question you can answer).
-Steps marked *(Bonus)* and the "Going further" section are deliberately **outside** it: the DoD is the floor, not the ceiling. `03_testing/` has one DoD per part.
+Every workshop README opens with **The workshop at a glance** — one row per step, naming what you do, the file you open and how you know it worked — and ends with a **Definition of Done**, a checklist of criteria you can verify yourself (a command that exits 0, something observable in the browser, a question you can answer).
+In between, each step closes on a `→ **Done when**` line: the exit condition for that step alone, so you never have to read ahead to know whether you can move on.
+Steps marked *(Bonus)* and the "Going further" section are deliberately **outside** the
+DoD: it is the floor, not the ceiling. `03_testing/` has one DoD per part.

 **`03_testing/` and `12_testing_integration/` are the two workshops where the LEARNER writes the tests**, so their starters ship specs that already pass plus a